munificent/craftinginterpreters/book/classes.md

 you might get a field -- a bit of state stored on the instance -- or you could hit a method defined on the instance's class.

-The method is looked up using:
+The method is looked up using this:

 <aside name="shadow">

-This implies that fields shadow methods, a subtle but important semantic point.
+Looking for a field first implies that fields shadow methods, a subtle but important semantic point.

 </aside>